pinobatch/little-things-gb/sgbkeyirq/README.md

 Measured rise time

-* A to Down: 1 us
+* A to dirs: 1 us
 * A to none: 1 us
-* Down to A: 3 us
+* Down to btns: 3 us
 * Down to none: 3 us

 Game Boy pocket